SonamShukla10/LogAnalysis/README.md

 Virtual machine (if using) configured.
 See this Vagrantfile for use.
 Data downloaded.
 To download - go to news data.
 After downloading, unzip the file and place it in the vagrant directory - or whatever file is shared with your virtual machine.
 Data loaded.
 To do this - cd into your vagrant directory and use the command psql -d news -f newsdata.sql.
 Views in database "news" created.
-Download create_views.sql Two views are needed.
+Download create_view.sql Two views are needed.
+Run script psql -d news -f create_views.sql

+Then, finally run python3 log_analysis.py file.
+If, the error is package psycopg2 does not not exist the firstly install  pip3 install psycopg2 --user Then python log_analysis.py